-1900: The first streetcars run out of Los Angeles Railways Division One.
+1900: The first air brake streetcars run out of Los Angeles Railway’s Division One, a technological advance for improved system safety.

 2001: The Los Angeles County Metropolitan Transportation Authority Board of Directors adopts a Universal Fare System.